The Emerging Leaders Program

 Nominating a candidate for ELP also includes the responsibility to mentor or designate a mentor for the participant and to provide guidance and advice on the project, initiative or assignment.

-Nomination packages should be forwarded to AASCU at firstname.lastname@example.org
+Nomination packages should be uploaded to the nominee's online applications or forwarded to AASCU at firstname.lastname@example.org

 nomination package should contain the following: